Paludis/A-Mundane-Problem/readme.md

 Note that this only happens on actual devices, the bug does not seem to occur in the iOS simulator.

+This bug has been tested on iPhone X, iOS 11.4.1

 ## Steps to reproduce
 1. Install & run the app on your device
 2. Tap 'exciting'.
 Verify that the UIReferenceLibraryViewController is shown